glotzerlab/signac-docs/docs/source/jobs.rst

     >>> with job.data:
     ...     x = job.data.x[:]

+NumPy slicing (ie. the ``[:]`` operator) may be used to load array-like and text data.
+It cannot be used to load scalar values.
-An explicit memory copy operator ``[()]`` may be used instead of NumPy slicing to load entire arrays or scalars to memory:
+Instead, the explicit memory copy operator ``[()]`` may be used instead of NumPy slicing to load entire arrays or scalars to memory:

 .. code-block:: python

     >> with job.data:
-    ..      x - job.data.x[()]
+    ..      x = job.data.x[()]

-NumPy slicing may be used to load array-like and text data.
-It cannot be used to load scalar values.
-The explicit memory copy operator ``[()]`` can be used to load scalar data, but cannot be used to load strings.
+A caveat of the explicit memory copy operator ``[()]`` is that it cannot be used to load strings.
-As mentioned before, the :py:attr:`job.data` container is intended for large numerical or text data.
-Scalars should be stored in the :ref:`job document <project-job-document>`.
+Generally, the :py:attr:`job.data` container is intended for large numerical or text data while information which needs to be searchable and scalars should be stored in the :ref:`job document <project-job-document>`.

 Data organization